Skip to content

 Custom AMI

-To use a custom AMI instead of the default fck-nat AMI:
+To use your own NAT Zero-compatible AMI instead of the default public nat-zero AMI:

 module "nat_zero" {